😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Time & Location Requests

-Once the Notecard is connected to a cell network or GPS, there are a number of requests available for obtaining the time, location, and using the onboard GPS module for location tracking.
+Once the Notecard has connected to Notehub, there are a number of requests available for obtaining the time, location, and (on cellular-based Notecards) using the onboard GPS module for location tracking.

 Obtaining the Current Time and Date